MA in Digital Tools for Premodern Studies

 Program Requirements and Policies

-- 11 courses are required for the MA in Digital Tools for Premodern Studies as outlined below.
+- 33 SHUs (11 courses) are required for the MA in Digital Tools for Premodern Studies as outlined below.

 - Students are required to complete a research project equivalent in scope to a master's thesis.
-This project will fulfill 3 class credits, one usually taken in the fall of the second year of the program, and the other two in the spring.
+This project will fulfill two 3 SHU courses, usually taken in the fall of the second year of the program.
 This project is conducted and evaluated from two perspectives which illustrate two complementary sets of skills, namely the production of good data and the appropriate and insightful analysis of that data.
 For this reason, the project may have a single deliverable similar in scope to a thesis, or two deliverables similar in scope to Qualifying Papers.
 This project may originate from coursework, and students are encouraged to start elaborating their project during their first year, in any case no later than the summer before their second year.
 A thesis committee must be constituted and a defense scheduled as outlined in the Graduate Student Handbook.

-- Reading knowledge of Latin and Greek and one modern foreign language (usually German or French) is tested by examination.
-Latin or Greek may be replaced with another language, in which case the other language must be approved upon enrollment in the program.
+- Reading knowledge of one historical language (previous examples include Ancient Greek, and Arabic) and one modern foreign language (such as German or French for students of Greco-Roman culture) is tested by examination.
+Greek, Latin or Arabic may be replaced with another language, in which case the other language must be approved upon enrollment in the program.

-- Two courses devoted to a common core:
+- Three courses devoted to a common core plus an on-going weekly research seminar:

-- Three courses will be devoted to a research project.
+- Two courses will be devoted to a research project.
 Please see above.

 - Students will have developed the ability to conduct research and write a graduate level research paper and/or thesis.